Breaking waves: Coast Guard surfmen drive to close gender gap

 Today, the Coast Guard’s select group of surfmen, who skillfully drive rescue boats in up to 30-foot seas, includes more women than ever.

 “We need to encourage people to stop saying ‘female’ in front of titles where they would not label male,” said Lt.
-Jessica Shafer, Surfman #390 and commanding officer of Coast Guard Station Cape Disappointment in Ilwaco, Washington.
-“While I believe this [qualifier] is often well intended, it highlights difference rather than acknowledges commonality,” Shafer added.
+Jessica Shafer, Surfman #390 and commanding officer of Coast Guard Station Cape Disappointment in Ilwaco, Wash.
+“While I believe this (qualifier) is often well intended, it highlights difference rather than acknowledges commonality,” Shafer added.

 Shafer believes a lack of women in the surf community, as well as in the active duty workforce, is not limited to the Coast Guard.
 Shafer sees the issue gradually improving due to a changing society.
 Cultural shifts are rejecting outdated biases toward women and men, and increasing availability to resources is enabling women to pursue and thrive in careers not previously as accessible.